 Risk Assessment - is the predicted or probable impact that a hazard would have on the people, services, and specific facilities in the community.
-(FEMA IS-235) This includes life safety (hazard areas, high-risk populations, etc), essential facilities, and critical infrastructure.
+(FEMA IS-235) This includes life safety (hazard areas, high-risk populations, etc.), essential facilities, and critical infrastructure.
 Risks can range from negligible to catastrophic.

-OTHER PLANS
+PLANS

-The Sedgwick County Local Emergency Operations Plan (LEOP) utilizes the information contained in this plan to address response procedures by public and private agencies in the event of an emergency or disaster.
-The Sedgwick County All-Hazards Mitigation Plan identifies the effects of the hazards presented in this plan to minimize or eliminate those hazards facing our communities.
-This plan also assists and aids in the development of individualized emergency and crisis plans prepared by public and private agencies and individuals.
+The Sedgwick County Local Emergency Operations Plan (LEOP) utilizes the information contained in this analysis to address response procedures by public and private agencies in the event of an emergency or disaster.
+The South-Central Kansas (Homeland Security G) Multi-Hazard, Multi-Jurisdictional Mitigation Plan identifies the effects of the hazards presented in this analysis to minimize or eliminate those hazards facing our communities.
+This analysis also assists and aids in the development of individualized emergency and crisis plans prepared by public and private agencies and individuals.

-2 FEDERAL GUIDANCE

-2.1 NATIONAL RESPONSE FRAMEWORK (NRF)
+- 2 FEDERAL GUIDANCE - 2.1 NATIONAL RESPONSE FRAMEWORK (NRF)